dryas/f3_tree/README.md

 # F3_Tree

-*A Tree helper for the PHP Fat-Free framework (F3) implements the modified preorder tree traversal algorithm*
+*A Tree helper for the PHP Fat-Free framework (F3) implementing the modified preorder tree traversal algorithm*

 ## What is Modified Preorder Tree Traversal